Discover Effective Supplements for Shingles Relief

 The only way to protect yourself from getting shingles and PHN is to be vaccinated with the recombinant zoster vaccine called Shingrix.
 Safe and readily available throughout the U.S., the shingles vaccine is over 90 percent effective at preventing shingles in adults aged 50 and older.
 Adults over age 19 with weakened immune systems should get vaccinated, as they are at higher risk of contracting shingles and encountering complications from the condition.

 Effective vaccination requires two doses, taken two to six months apart for adults aged 50 and older.
 Higher-risk adults over age 19 can receive the second dose one to two months after the first.
 Avoid getting vaccinated if you currently have shingles, are pregnant or have an allergic reaction to the first dose.
-Even if you’ve had shingles, getting vaccinated can help prevent it from reoccurring.
+Even if you’ve had shingles, getting vaccinated can help prevent it from recurring.

 Treatments for shingles are limited to managing the condition’s painful symptoms.
 Antiviral medications such as acyclovir (Zovirax®), famciclovir (Famvir®) and valacyclovir (Valtrex®) may provide relief from the discomfort of shingles, especially if started within 72 hours of the first sign of symptoms.
 Other treatments are over-the-counter pain medications, including acetaminophen (Tylenol®) and ibuprofen (Motrin® and Advil®).